Contact Us Today (424) 372-3112

 Posted by Philip Israels | Oct 28, 2019

-For the moment – but due to change, California law has a cash bail system under which defendants who appear in a Los Angeles criminal court are permitted to remain free into society pursuant to a bail bond.
+For the moment – but due to change, California law has a cash bail system under which defendants who appear in a Los Angeles criminal court are permitted to remain free in society pursuant to a bail bond.

 However, most criminal defendants don't have sufficient resources to post the entire cash bail amount by themselves – so they turn to a bail bondsman who is in the business of posting bonds for a defendant for a fee.